West Brit: History

 According to Boyd, "The West Briton is the near Englishman ... an unfriendly caricature, the reductio ad absurdum of the least attractive English characteristics. ...
 The best that can be said ... is that the species is slowly becoming extinct. ... nationalism has become respectable".
 The opposite of the "West Briton" Boyd called the "synthetic Gael".

 After the independence of the Irish Free State, "West British" was applied mainly to anglophile Roman Catholics, the small number of Catholic unionists, as Protestants were expected to be naturally unionists.
 This was not automatic, since there were, and are, also Anglo-Irish Protestants favouring Irish republicanism (see Protestant Irish nationalism).

 Contemporary usage

 "Brit" meaning "British person", attested in 1884, is pejorative in Irish usage, though used as a value-neutral colloquialism in Great Britain.
 During the Troubles, among nationalists "the Brits" specifically meant the British Army in Northern Ireland.
-"West Brit" is today used by Irish people, chiefly within Ireland, to criticise a variety of perceived faults of other Irish people:
+"West Brit" is used presently by Irish people, chiefly within Ireland, to criticise a variety of perceived faults of other Irish people: